jpokan/notes/misc/castles.md

     - Source of data (link) | STR
     - List of images (links) | STR
 ---
-- Design a home page layout
+- [ ] Design a home page layout
-- Design a per project detail layout
+- [ ] Design a per project detail layout
+- [ ] Implement design in a Nuxt project with Storyblok as CMS

 ### Process
 1. Search